JohnCale47/YouTube-Channel-Video-Link-Extractor/README.md

  **You can skip all the formating by using** `extractorv2.py` **which gives you Video Links instead of Video IDs.**

  ## Update V3
- **Script now asks for user input where you can put the channel ID instead of Editing the .py**
+ **Script now asks for user input where you can put the channel ID**
+ - You still have to edit in the API KEY.
 ----------------
 Bei bei and Umma 😘